 There are three Icon Class ships on order:

-- Unnamed first Icon class ship delivery in 3rd Quarter 2023
+- Icon of the Seas delivery in 3rd Quarter 2023

 - Unnamed second Icon class ship delivery in 2nd Quarter 2025